Aircraft IT OPS Issue 67: Q1 2026

 Figure 5

 Once the measured distance had been entered into the spreadsheet, we could check whether or not it had an impact.
-However, there was a risk of errors and measured distances might vary depending on the engineer who calculated them.
+However, there was a risk of errors and measured distances might vary depending on the engineer who calculated them as we had to measure the distance by hand using Google Earth.

 Turning after takeoff